Jscherbe/vitepress-sassdoc/README.md

 ## Example Previews

+**Note:** for previews you need to configure (previewStyles, previewHead, previewScript).
+These are injected into the preview iframe.
+This how you include your stylesheets etc.

+*See the "/test/" directory in this repo for example usage*

 ```scss
 /// In addition to the html example this will also be previewed in an iframe.
 Note the {preview} modifier.
 Settings are available to add stylesheet and javascript to iframe.
 Iframe used for isolation from docs styles.
 /// @example html {preview} This example will be previewed